RAROTONGA

 COOK ISLANDS CURRENCY

 The currency used in the Cook Islands is the New Zealand Dollar (NZD).
-The two major banks are ANZ and BSP the Bank of South Pacific; both are open Monday to Friday 9:00am – 3:00pm.
+The two major banks are ANZ and BSP (Bank of South Pacific) both are open Monday to Friday 9:00am – 3:00pm.